How to watch Disney+ on your TV

 - Follow Roku's instructions on your TV screen.
 You can either create a new Disney+ account by starting a 7-day trial, or log in to an existing account.

 - Once everything is synced up, you should see the Disney+ menu on your TV screen.

 The super-compact Roku Streaming Stick+ connects to an HDMI input on your TV and serves up a large selection of streaming video services.

 Disney+ is available on both XBOX ONE and Playstation 4.
-It is not available on Nintendo Switch at launch.
+(Sony also confirmed it will be available on the PS5 at launch).
+It is not available on Nintendo Switch.
 These consoles connect to your TV with an HDMI cable.
 If you want to watch in 4K or HDR, be sure to choose a compatible HDMI 2.0 cable.